 Local Community Links:

 In Syracuse, Amtrak passengers board and alight at the William F. Walsh Regional Transportation Center near the shore of Lake Onondaga.
-Opened in 1999, this multimodal center provides bus connections to intercity operators and the city’s CENTRO buses.
+Although it opened in August 1998, Amtrak began serving this multimodal center later that year.
+Today the facility provides bus connections to intercity operators and the city’s CENTRO buses.
 Passengers use a common waiting area, and have two food stands and a newsstand available to them.
 This modern building, with its tall center-gabled roof, has a central atrium lit by the dormer windows and open beams and girders that float high above its tiled floor.
 Wide eaves protect passengers in the front of the building.
 A covered rail platform on the second level is still used for passenger traffic.

 The New York Central (NYC) Railroad left its monumental structure downtown for a smaller building it opened in 1962, due to the NYC’s right-of-way through Syracuse being appropriated for the construction of the I-690 highway.
 The East Syracuse station was a one-story building sufficient to the minimal passenger traffic of the day.
 The Syracuse Metropolitan Transportation Council had considered creating an intermodal facility as early as 1991, when that organization published a project feasibility study; eight years later, this new facility opened.
 Funded by the Federal Transportation Administration, the Central New York Regional Transportation Authority, the New York State Authority and the New York Department of Transportation, the regional transportation center cost approximately $14 million.